CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Examples: The case ; another ``multi-example''

 \subsection{The generated product system}

-One might think that the problem in Observation \ref{SCncob}, two non-conjugate dilations of the same Markov semigroup, would depend simply on that the product system is not generated by the contained GNS-subproduct system.
-This might be true; but it does not sort out the problem.
+One might think that the problem in Observation \ref{SCncob}, two non-conjugate dilations of the same Markov semigroup, would depend simply on that our product system is not generated by the contained GNS-subproduct system.
+While this might be true, it does not sort out the problem.
 In fact, we know from (the von Neumann version of) Theorem \ref{Ocomprthm} that the (von Neumann, hence, projectionable) product subsystems containing the unit are in one-to-one correspondence with the compressions of the given dilation.
-Therefore, if, by any chance, the unit (that is, the GNS-subproduct system) does not generate the whole product system, we simply pass to a minimal product subsystem containing the unit, compress the dilation with the corresponding projection, and obtain a dilation that has a product system generated by the GNS-subproduct system.
+Therefore, if, by any chance, the unit (that is, the GNS-subproduct system) does not generate the whole product system, by Observation \ref{vNintob}, we may simply pass to the minimal product subsystem containing the unit, compress the dilation with the corresponding projection, and obtain a dilation that has a product system generated by the GNS-subproduct system.

 We show now that if $\cB$ is a factor, we need not worry about compression: The product system is, then, generated by the contained GNS-subproduct system.
 We prepare this, formulating the following lemma first in the \nbd{C^*}case.